openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 The data that edX collects from student interactions has expanded over time to capture increasingly specific information, and continues to expand as we add new features to the platform.
-As a result, more data is available for more courses that ran recently.
+As a result, more data is available for courses that are running now, or that ran recently.
 Not all data for every value reported by edX Insights is available for every course run.

-EdX changed the method used to track student enrollments on 3 December 2013.
-As a result, enrollment activity data is not computed for courses created in Studio prior to 4 December 2013.
-Other data is available for those courses.